lucyharlow/r-101/README.md

-# r-101
+# Beginning R

-My early adventures in R.
+This repository stores some of my R Markdown documents which record my earliest experiments learning R.